-Baker's (1997) implementation assumes that the proto-AGENT role maps to the syntactic subject position, the proto-PATIENT role maps to the syntactic object position, and that the OTHER role maps to oblique object positions (such as object of PP).
+Baker's (1997) implementation assumes that the proto-AGENT role maps to the syntactic subject position, the proto-PATIENT role maps to the syntactic object position, and the OTHER role maps to oblique object positions (such as object of PP).

 To see this UTAH implementation in action, we can apply it to examples of primary and exceptional patterns.
 For primary pattern sentences like Jack cut the pie with a knife, the subject is a proto-AGENT, the direct object is a proto-PATIENT, and the oblique object is OTHER.
 For psychverbs, this implementation of UTAH leverages the internal-vs-external causation distinction: in Lily fears spiders, Lily is causing her own mental state, and is thus a proto-AGENT; in Spiders frighten Lily, spiders are causing Lily's mental state, and thus Lily is the proto-PATIENT.
 For the unergative sneezed in Jack sneezed during the meeting, Jack is the proto-AGENT, and mapped to the subject.
 For the unaccusative arrived in The package arrived during the meeting, this implementation would claim that the package enters the syntactic derivation as the object of arrive, thus respecting UTAH.
-The package would then be moved to the subject position by an additional mechanism (such as the movement operation in GB/Minimalism).
-Appendix A.1 in the supplementary materials provides a more explicit walk-through of this UTAH implementation.
+The package would then be moved to the subject position by an additional mechanism (such as the movement operation in syntactic theory).